 With the Santa Ynez Mountains as a backdrop and the prevalence of Spanish Colonial Revival architecture, Santa Barbara feels straight out of a movie set.
 In fact, before Los Angeles became Los Angeles, Santa Barbara was a booming hub for the silver screen, California’s first major movie studio, Flying A Studio was located here.
 In the 1920's, hundreds of silent films were produced in Santa Barbara and Charlie Chaplin was a frequent visitor.
 Add in beach, the harbor and Stearn's Wharf and the downtown buzz stretches to the water.
-The quality of restaurants, whether fine dining or waterfront cafe is exceptionally high.
-There's always a funky festival or event going on and you'll also be impressed by the museums, botanical gardens, whale watching opportunities, historic monuments and miles of bike paths.
-And, we haven't even mentioned the wine yet.

 Where you stay is the heart of your holiday.
 Location reigns supreme but do you prefer resort facilities or unique and boutique?
 Historic and old world or modern and shiny?

 We aim to present choices across the spectrum but there are many hundreds of places to stay and not room to feature them all.
 Do speak to your Bon Voyage travel consultant and click the video for our take on this important topic.